OpenMath/OpenMath.github.io/society/board.md

 layout: page
 title: The OpenMath Society Executive
 ---
-The Executive Committe conducts the socity business between the business meetings of the society
+The Executive Committe conducts the society business between the business meetings of the society

 * Professor [Michael Kohlhase](http://kwarc.info/kohlhase), President